A/N: Welcome to the fic!

 A bit of crystal lodged itself in the time turner, ceasing its revolutions and the crystal, now a giant spire twisting towards the high ceiling, stopped growing.

 Harry James Potter disappeared from the Department of Mysteries on February 28th in the year 2019.
 Reports would say that he had been consumed by Fiendyfyre cast by Destra Jones.
-Destra Jones was killed a week later on sight for the murder of the Wizarding World's hero, and the Thirteenth Room was never mentioned, nor seen again.
+Destra Jones was put away for thirty consecutive life sentences for the murder of the Wizarding World's hero, and the Thirteenth Room was never mentioned, nor seen again.